-This super-moist, versatile chocolate loaf cake is slathered with rich Gianduja ganache and caramelized hazelnuts.
-It’s an elegant, incredibly delicious treat you’ll want to serve for any and all occasions, from picnics to birthdays.
+This super-moist chocolate loaf cake is slathered with rich chocolate and hazelnut ganache, making it an elegant, incredibly delicious treat you’ll want to serve for any and all occasions, from potlucks to picnics to birthdays!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 A summer picnic is probably the best way to enjoy the warmer season, yet I’m guilty of not planning one often enough.
 There is just no good reason why, and the cold, snow-filled winter we have just endured has made me more determined than ever to maximize this upcoming picnic season.

 There are two more reasons why picnics are on my mind these days.
 The first is that I’ll be returning to Paris late May, and if a picnic capital had to be named, it would be the City of Lights.
 The shops, the food, the wine, and the parks: everything in Paris seems to have been created to allow lazy hours of drinking wine and sharing delicious treats with friends.
 I’ve traveled to Paris many times and even lived there for a while many years ago, and impromptu picnics that stretch well into the night are probably the fondest memories I have of my time there.